jhucompilers/fall2020/assignments.md

 This page has links to the programming assignments, along with their due dates.

+Please make note of our expectations for [design, coding style, and efficiency](assign/design.html).

 Assignment | Due
 ---------- | ---
 [Assignment 1: Mini Calculator](assign/assign01.html) | Friday, Sept 18th by 11pm